 Drawing inspiration from the unique character of the neighborhood, the creators of the Front Street Café aspire to do more than serve great food.
 From its inception, the restaurant has been designed to nourish this growing community, satisfying both body and spirit from sun up to lights out.

-A juice bar and coffee shop will open early to serve morning commuters, offering freshly made juices, smoothies, coffee from Counter Culture Coffee, as well as grab- and-go breakfasts and lunches, just one block away from Girard Station.
+Nicole’s USP for this coffee shop is that the juice bar and coffee shop will open early to serve morning commuters, offering freshly made juices, smoothies, coffee from Counter Culture Coffee, as well as grab-and-go breakfasts and lunches, just one block away from Girard Station.